Start earning daily returns from your corporate treasury

 Is my principal protected in all market conditions?

 Yes.
-All loans are over-collateralised and positions are liquidated automatically if collateral value deteriorates.
-This structure eliminates borrower default risk.
-Technical risk remains but can be optionally insured through Aon.
+All credit is over-collateralised and positions are liquidated automatically if collateral value deteriorates.
+This structure virtually eliminates borrower default risk.
+Very limited technical risk remains, which can be optionally insured through Aon.

 How long do withdrawals take in practice?